-- Training and development of our team members. - Customer trust in our product range, value and quality. - Water saving and energy efficiency in our stores. - Workplace safety for our team members - Support the local communities in which we operate.
+- Training and development of our team members - Customer trust in our product range, value and quality - Water saving and energy efficiency in our stores.

 A major focus of our business during the year has been the sale of our business to Wesfarmers and subsequent integration of the business into the Wesfarmers group.